|Size||4.7-6.2 inch (12-16 cm) including a tail of 1.5 inch (4 cm)|

 |Characteristics||Cylindrical body, large front paws resembling “shovels”|

-No matter what you think about moles: As soon as they have settled in your garden, this mostly means „war“.
+No matter what you think about moles: As soon as they have settled in your garden, this mostly means "war".
 But, in their natural habitat, moles hardly ever cause trouble.
-On the contrary:
+In fact, they are very important for the ecosystem.

 They dig up the ground, aerate the soil and fertilize it.
 But that's a thorn in the side of the farmers.
 The roots of young crops get severely damaged or even die back.